 About 50% of the children came from Guatemala, 28% from Honduras and 12% from El Salvador, HHS said.

-As detention times increase, with some staying up to a year, caretakers have seen children exhibit mental health and behavioral problems, a source inside a large detention service provider.
+As detention times increase, with some staying up to a year, caretakers have seen children exhibit mental health and behavioral problems, according to a source inside a large detention service provider.
 This source adds that the unaccompanied children are considered higher risk.
 And while, in years past, child shelters used to be mission-driven (to serve children), now they are at full capacity and more policy driven.

 The source said that the unaccompanied children are considered higher risk.
 And while, in years past, child shelters used to be mission-driven (to serve children), now they are at full capacity and more policy driven.